kirbyjudd/matplotlib-challenge-Module-5/README.md

 The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
 They have also asked you for a top-level summary of the study results.

+# Summary
+For this assignment I had to utilize python and matplotlib in order to analyze different drug effectiveness on the size of tumors in mice.
+I merged the two initial csv files into one and created a summary statistics DataFrame to get the mean, median, variance, standard deviation and SEM of the tumor volume.

+I also created two bar charts and two pie charts using first the DataFrame.plot() method and second the pyplot method.
+The bar charts displayed the total number of timepoints for all mcie tested for each of the different drug treatments and the pie charts displayed the distributions of female versuse male mice.

+I then calculate the quartiles and interquartile range to create a box plot and determine if there were any potential outliers in the data.

+A line plot on the average tumor size of mouse l509 showed the tumor size change over time while the scatter plot demonstrated how there was positive correlation between the weight of a mouse and the average tumor volume.

+The analysis and main code can be found in the pymaceuticals_main.ipynb